Couple doing home finances together at home

 Debt negotiation means offering creditors some percentage of what you owe and asking them to forgive the rest.
 Most of the time, you offer a lump sum, but sometimes creditors are willing to accept a series of payments.

-Creditors don’t have to resolve your debt for less than you owe, so why would they?
+Creditors don’t have to resolve debt for less than you owe, so why would they?
 Many will accept less if they think the alternative is getting no money at all.

 10 steps to negotiate successfully with creditors